kubecost/finops-agent-chart/charts/finops-agent/README.md

 ## Persistence

-Local data can be persisted by default using PVC(s), to survive restarts until uploaded to bucket storage.
-You can disable the persistence setting the `persistence.enabled` parameter to `false`.
+Local data can persisted using PVC(s), to survive restarts until uploaded to bucket storage.
+It is not enabled by default.
+You can enable it by setting the `persistence.enabled` parameter to `true`.

 A default `StorageClass` is needed in the Kubernetes cluster to dynamically provision the volumes.
 Specify another StorageClass in the `persistence.storageClass` or set `persistence.existingClaim` if you have already existing persistent volumes to use.